Mxime/back-con/README.md

 - `item-name`: the name of the folder containing the talk or the speaker.
 - `item-path`: the path to the talk or the speaker.
+- `formatted-time`: the date of the talk formatted `hour: numeric, minute: numeric`: `10:00 AM` for example.

 #### Custom variables